Saskya Jain

 Jessica Miller

-Jessica Miller is the author of gothic middle-grade novel Elizabeth and Zenobia.
+JESSICA MILLER Miller is the author of gothic middle-grade novel Elizabeth and Zenobia.
 Published in Australia (Text), North America (Abrams) and the U.K (Faber) and soon to be translated into Turkish, Elizabeth and Zenobia has been described as ‘Eerie and dazzling—a perfect book for a dark and stormy afternoon’ by Kirkus Reviews.
-Her YA novel, The … Read more
+Her YA novel, … Read more

 Gijs Van Koningsveld